exper0/gameoflife/README.md

 ## How to run
 In project directory:
 1. (Preferred) Run `./gradlew build` and then `java -jar build/libs/game-of-life.jar`.
-This works a little better than running directly from gradle due to interactive nature of program
+This works a little better than running directly from gradle due to interactive nature of the program
 2. (Additional) Simply run `./gradlew run`

 ## How it works